 The Columbia daycare injury lawyers at Chappell Smith & Arden, P.A. provide this infographic that lists common injuries that can occur at daycare.

 As a parent, your child’s health and safety are of utmost importance, and you do all you can to protect them from harm.
-If your child suffered a serious injury while at daycare and you believe the injury is a result of daycare negligence, the dedicated Columbia daycare injury lawyers at Chappell Smith & Arden, P.A. will work hard to get the answers and the compensation you deserve.
+If your child was hurt at daycare and you believe the injury is a result of daycare negligence, the dedicated Columbia daycare injury lawyers at Chappell Smith & Arden, P.A. will work hard to get the answers and the compensation you deserve.
 Call us at 803-929-3600 or 800-531-9780 or contact us online to arrange a free consultation.